seanpharris/seanpharris/README.md

-- Hi, I’m @seanpharris
+## Hi, I’m @seanpharris

+## Interest:
+- Currently pursuing a MS in Data Analytics
+- Learning new python packages
+- Using new tools

+## Contact info
-- Contact info -- pharris.sean@gmail.com
+- pharris.sean@gmail.com
 - LinkedIn -- https://www.linkedin.com/in/sean-pharris-32656a201/

 <!---